Frewacom/pywalfox/README.md

 ### Updating the theme using the terminal
 Run `pywalfox update` in your terminal to trigger an update of the browser theme.
-This allows you to update the browser theme without using the add-on GUI.
+This allows you to update the browser theme without having to press "Fetch Pywal colors" in the add-on GUI.
 The command can be used to integrate Pywalfox into e.g. system theming scripts.

 ### Customization